fresh-eggs/fresh-eggs.github.io/xband_post.md

 <img src="/assets/servertalk_and_gametalk.png" width="700" height="400">

-ServerTalk is the list of routines for managing Server to Client commands while the GameTalk layer denotes client to client transfers of data during gameplay.
+ServerTalk represents routines focused on managing Server to Client commands while the GameTalk layer focuses on client to client transfers of data during gameplay.

 For the remainder of this article we'll focus on ServerTalk as Gameplay isn't yet fully emulated on either SNES or Genesis.